 - have had a UK or EU driving licence continuously for the last 4 years

 - have no more than 3 penalty points on your licence

 - be 24 or over

-You’ll need to have a full category A licence if you’re applying for a vacancy where fast-track motorcycle examiners are needed.
+You need to have a full category A licence to apply for a vacancy where fast-track motorcycle examiners are needed.

 You don’t need to have been a driving instructor to become a driving examiner.

 Driving examiners are employed by the Driver and Vehicle Standards Agency (DVSA), which is an executive agency of the Department for Transport (DfT).

 You have to apply on the Civil Service jobs website when vacancies are being advertised.